Port Melbourne railway line

-The Port Melbourne railway line is a former railway line in Melbourne, Australia, opened in September 1854, that is now a light rail line.
+The Port Melbourne railway line is a former heavy rail line in Melbourne, Australia, opened in September 1854, that is now a light rail line.
 It was instigated by the Melbourne and Hobson's Bay Railway Company to carry passengers arriving in Victoria at Station Pier and to alleviate the high cost of shipping goods using small vessels up the Yarra River to Melbourne.
 The line's conversion to light rail occurred in 1987; it is now served by tram route 109.

 Construction

 Work began on laying the railway in March 1853 under the supervision of the company's Engineer-in-Chief James Moore.
-Four locomotives, together with rolling stock, were ordered from Robert Stephenson and Company, of the United Kingdom, but because of manufacturing delays the first locomotive had to built locally.
+Four locomotives, together with rolling stock, were ordered from Robert Stephenson and Company, of the United Kingdom, but because of manufacturing delays the first locomotive had to be built locally.
 Robertson, Martin & Smith, a local foundry and engineering company, built a small makeshift locomotive to the design of the railway company's engineer in ten weeks at a cost of £2,700.
 Its trial run was only three days before the railway's opening.